killercup/scribbles/_drafts/2018-05-30-secret-life-of-cows.md

 That's why a lot of newer languages include a bunch of data structures optimized for different use cases, and that is also why software developers are dealing with API documentation so often.
-It's essential to know which piece of data is represented in which way.
+To ensure that your code has the performance characteristics you expect, it is essential to know which piece of data is represented in which way.

 In systems programming languages, this is in some regards even more important.